Contractor strategies for long term IR35 defence

 • Record important conversations and events where contractual issues have been discussed, and, whenever possible, get the client to sign the notes.

-Strike admits that it is not easy for busy contractors to adopt the discipline necessary to keep such records.
-But, as he points out, when the alternative could mean parting with a serious amount of cash to defend their positions in future (and much more if they lose their case), then many contractors see the wisdom of this strategy.
+It is not easy for busy contractors to adopt the discipline necessary to keep such records.
+But, when the alternative could mean parting with a serious amount of cash to defend their positions in future (and much more if they lose their case), then many contractors see the wisdom of this strategy.

 Key dates in the contractor diary

-Strike says IR35 reviews can be undertaken throughout the year, and typically at key points in the financial year:
+IR35 status assessments can be undertaken throughout the year, and should typically be done at key points in the financial year:

-• During every new contract negotiation, or contract renewal; if a contractor has four contracts in a year, they can and should request four reviews
+• During every new contract negotiation, or contract renewal; if a contractor has four contracts in a year, they can and should conduct four assessments

 • When end of year P35 and PAYE submissions are made, which is also a crucial opportunity for a contractor to declare they are working within IR35, if that is the case,

-• Between the end of the tax year and the following 31 January, but it is recommended that a review is always completed before self-assessment personal tax returns are submitted.
+• Between the end of the tax year and the following 31 January, but it is recommended that an assessment is always completed before self-assessment personal tax returns are submitted.

 It is also the case that contractors are not difficult for HMRC to find, often showing up as obviously as flashing beacons in the ‘books’ of end-user clients and agents and declarations made on the P35 and personal tax returns.